 So, one of the crucial money mistakes to avoid in a marriage is to prevent disastrous debt!

 2. Avoid arguing

-Another mistake which wears a couple down is constant bickering and arguing about finances.
-Arguing seldom accomplishes anything constructive.
-It better to stop yourselves in your tracks, nip arguing in the bud, and find some positive solutions to your money problems.
+Remember, financial arguments in marriage seldom accomplish anything constructive.
+It is better to stop yourselves in your tracks, nip arguing in the bud, and find some positive solutions to your money problems.

 3. Avoid keeping secrets about expenses

-If this is not your first marriage and you have alimony and child support to pay, your new future wife deserves to know that up front.
-And if you have any outstanding loans or credit accounts, these should also be put on the table.
+If this is not your first marriage and you have alimony and child support to pay, your new future partner deserves to know that upfront.
+And, if you have any outstanding loans or credit accounts, these should also be put on the table.